ssrg-vt/DynaCut/criu_modified/README.md

 # Testing Modifications to CRIU

-This modified CRIU example has features to edit a process, add library pages to a process at any arbitrary VMA location (MOre examples can be found by running `crit -h` )
+This modified CRIU example has features to edit a process, add library pages to a process at any arbitrary VMA location (More examples can be found by running `crit -h` )

 ## Pre-requisites to test modified CRIU